Artificial Intelligence Audit and Assessment for New Zealand Organisations

 Yes, and that is one of the primary reasons organisations commission an audit.
 Our reports are structured to demonstrate proactive governance effort.
 If the FMA, RBNZ, or Office of the Privacy Commissioner requests evidence of your AI governance posture, the audit findings, gap analysis, and remediation plan serve as documented proof that your organisation took responsible steps.

-Get an independent, NZ-specific AI audit that covers Privacy Act compliance, Treaty obligations, FMA and RBNZ expectations, and international best practice.
-Know exactly where you stand and what to fix first.
+Get an independent, NZ-specific AI audit that covers Privacy Act 2020 compliance, Treaty of Waitangi obligations, FMA and RBNZ expectations, and international best practice.
+Know exactly where your organisation stands and what to fix first.